Table of Contents

 1. Network Performance Monitoring Tools as Network Optimization Tools:

-These tools provide real-time monitoring and analysis of network devices, traffic, and performance metrics.
-They offer visibility into latency, packet loss, throughput, jitter, and other key performance indicators (KPIs) to identify bottlenecks and areas for optimization.
+Network Performance Monitoring tools, like Obkio, provide real-time monitoring and analysis of network performance as a whole, including network devices, traffic, and performance metrics.
+They offer visibility into key network metrics like:

 2. Network Traffic Analysis Tools as Network Optimization Tools: